 2. How many people are typically involved in the installation process?

-3. How many wiring touchpoints or connections are required for the system?
+4. How many wiring touchpoints or connections are required for the system?

-5. What will the ongoing maintenance costs be?
+5. What are the ongoing maintenance costs?

 High maintenance costs are common with providers that sell several pieces of hardware.
 In the same way your smartphone becomes obsolete as software requirements change, proptech hardware gets old, too.
-It can also be expensive to update your systems if someone needs to come on-premises.
+It can also cost a lot to update your systems if someone needs to enter the premises.